The Settlement Dividend Doctrine: Pakistan’s Geopolitical Leverage and the Future of Kashmir

 Within hours, its contradictions became obvious.

-Iran treated it as conditional and region-wide.
-Israel treated it as limited and operationally flexible, continuing actions in Lebanon.
 The United States accepted the ambiguity as a price worth paying for temporary calm.

 This is not miscommunication.
 It is structured ambiguity in a system with no enforcement.